Around the World in a Day: Reception

-Despite the muted promotion and the material on the album being overall not as radio-friendly as Purple Rain, it still had two American top 10 hits, and went double platinum.
-It was initially met with mixed critical reception.
+Despite the muted promotion and its less commercial sound, the album still had two American top 10 hits, and went double platinum.
+Initial critical reception was mixed, but retrospective reviews are positive.

 According to Prince, George Clinton was a fan of the album.

+Greg Tate of Spin wrote, "Perhaps it's inevitable, given a career built as much on calculated mindfucking as mindblowing music, that Prince would choose to follow the best album of his career with the most bewildering, if not the worst."

 In a positive retrospective review for Pitchfork, Alan Light described the album as "a brave and deeply personal project, exploring sounds and ideas that were almost shocking coming from a pop icon at his peak."
 Simon Price wrote for The Guardian that the album "always sounds better than you think it will, when you revisit."